aserto-dev/aserto-idp/README.md

-# aserto-idp - the CLI for managins idp plugins
+# aserto-idp - the CLI for managing idp plugins
-The aserto-idp CLI is a tool for importing user data from identity providers (idp) to Aserto or to another idp.
+The aserto-idp CLI is a tool for importing user data from identity providers (idp) to Aserto or another idp.

 ---
 ## Installation

-`aserto-idp` is available on Linux, macOS and Windows platforms.
+`aserto-idp` is available on Linux, macOS, and Windows platforms.

-* Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/aserto-dev/aserto-idp/releases) page.
+* Binaries for Linux, Windows, and Mac are available as tarballs in the [release](https://github.com/aserto-dev/aserto-idp/releases) page.

 * Via Homebrew for macOS or LinuxBrew for Linux